1970 Pittsburgh Steelers season

 The 1970 Pittsburgh Steelers season was the franchise's 38th in the National Football League.
 They improved from a league-worst 1–13 record the previous year, finishing with a 5–9 record and third place in the newly formed AFC Central.
 The Steelers began the decade in a new conference and a new stadium with a new quarterback.
 After nearly 40 years in the NFL they shifted to the AFC, to complete the merger between the NFL and AFL.
-It was the NFL's weakest division that season, as the Steelers finished three games behind the division-winning Cincinnati Bengals—a team that was only in its third year of existence that season.
+It was the NFL’s weakest division that season, as the Steelers finished three games behind the first place Cincinnati Bengals — a team that was only in its third year of existence.